-In 2011, the Illinois Tollway created the Department of Diversity and Strategic Development to increase access to economic opportunities for disadvantaged, minority- and women-owned enterprise (D/M/WBE) firms, as well as small and veteran-owned businesses and historically underemployed individuals.The Tollway remains focused on promoting, assisting and ensuring diverse participation in the Move Illinois Program and all aspects of its operations, including contracting, consulting and the supply of goods and services.
+The Illinois Tollway created the Department of Diversity and Strategic Development with the mission to increase access to economic opportunities for disadvantaged, minority- and women-owned enterprise (D/M/WBE) firms, as well as small and veteran-owned businesses and historically underemployed individuals.The Tollway remains focused on promoting, assisting and ensuring diverse participation in the Move Illinois Program and all aspects of its operations, including contracting, consulting and the supply of goods and services.

-- Help to diversify skilled and construction trades via workforce development and training
+- Diversification of skilled and construction trades via workforce development and training

-The Illinois Tollway Board of Directors established the Diversity and Inclusion Committee in 2015 to create a formal vehicle of communication for the Board to focus on diversity issues and initiatives, create access to sustainable jobs and look at new policies to foster increased opportunities for all sizes and type of businesses.
-The Committee is composed of members of the Tollway Board and is focused on increasing participation of African Americans, Hispanics, Asians, Native Americans, women, veterans and certified disadvantaged, minority- and women-owned business enterprise (D/M/WBE) firms in Tollway contracts.
+The Illinois Tollway Board of Directors established the D&I Committee to allow the Board to focus on diversity issues and policies, create access to sustainable jobs and foster increased opportunities for firms of all sizes and types.
+The Committee is composed of members of the Tollway Board and strives to increase participation of African Americans, Hispanics, Asians, Native Americans, women, veterans and certified D/M/WBE firms and individuals on Tollway contracts.

 Diversity Advisory Council (DAC)

-In 2015, the Diversity Advisory Council was created to gain outside perspectives and assist the Tollway in building upon its established foundation of inclusion.
+The DAC was created to gain outside perspectives and assist the Tollway in building upon its established foundation of inclusion.
 The Council is composed of representatives from nearly 30 advocacy agencies, each with a long history of assisting small, diverse and veteran-owned businesses, as well as individuals seeking workforce assistance and training.
-The Council includes three subcommittees that allow members to focus on specific areas of interest or expertise:
+The Council includes two subcommittees that allow members to focus on specific areas of interest or expertise:

-- Policy Subcommittee – reviews Tollway policies to recommend improvements or develop new policies that address disparities and eliminate barriers to participation
+- Policy & Programs Subcommittee – reviews Tollway policies and diversity programs to recommend improvements or develop new policies that address disparities and eliminate barriers to participation

 - Workforce Subcommittee – examines existing workforce development initiatives including the Earned Credit Program to recommend improvements and develop new initiatives.